echeran/smile-of-murugan/webbook/chapter02.md

 pre-Aryan culture of the South.
 This does not, however, mean that even the earliest strata of classical Tamil culture are without any traces of "Sanskritization".
-In fact, diffusion of at least some of the "Sanskritic" traits must have taken place as early as in the ProtoTamil or pre-Tamil stage, since, as Emeneau pointed out, these traits are very ancient in Toda culture, possessed by the Todas probably when they first appeared in the Nilgiris.
+In fact, diffusion of at least some of the "Sanskritic" traits must have taken place as early as in the Proto-Tamil or pre-Tamil stage, since, as Emeneau pointed out, these traits are very ancient in Toda culture, possessed by the Todas probably when they first appeared in the Nilgiris.
 As Emeneau says,